 Core Jeet Kune Do is an advanced training methodology for self-defense in all the ranges against single and multiple opponents with or without weapons in a variety of environments.

-I dislike posting this sort of thing (the images below) simply because I believe a man's (or woman's) functionality comes from the individual.
-When you are in a fight your earlier instructors aren't there fighting with you or for you.
+I dislike posting this sort of thing (the images below) simply because I believe a person's functionality comes from the individual.
+When you are in a fight, your earlier instructors aren't there fighting with you or for you.
 I've seen far too many people training with good instructors, but they, themselves can't do a damn thing.
 But they sure can talk.

-Too many people name-drop at the drop of a hat, with the intent to make you impressed or to garner a certain social standing or to stroke their ego—because that's often the only thing they have left in life.
-Strive to be your best, speak humbly, and listen more than you talk.
-Wise words from a lot of different people in my past.
-They know who they are.
+Too many people name-drop at the drop of a hat—with the intent to make you impressed or to garner a certain social standing or to stroke their ego—because that's often the only thing they have left in life.
+Strive to be your best, speak humbly, listen more than you talk, and accept people for who they are.
 That's what I try to follow.

-I’ve had nearly 30,000 hours of training, research, and development to help shape Core JKD into what it is today.
+I’ve had over 30,000 hours of training, research, and development to help shape Core JKD into what it is today.

-The methods I teach—especially when stated they are Core JKD specific—are foundational methods that work regardless of the skill of the opponent or resistance level they present you.
+The methods I teach—especially when stated they are Core JKD specific—are functional methods that work regardless of the skill of the opponent or resistance level they present you.

-That’s the refinement of well over 35 years of hard research, beatings, sparring, and levels of opponents (and attackers) that range from highly-skilled national champions and military and law enforcement to the street thug who has one thing that works well for him or her in weight classes ranging from 300lbs to 98lbs.
+That’s the refinement of well over 40 years of hard research, beatings, sparring, and levels of opponents (and attackers) that ranged from highly-skilled national champions and military and law enforcement to the street thug who has one thing that works well for them in weight classes ranging from 300lbs to 98lbs.

-That’s kind of where Bruce Lee was coming from.
+That’s what Bruce Lee was developing.
 That’s why he will always be revered by us.